aurbac/workshop-containers-cdk-react-amplify/docs/v3-preparing-your-development-environment.md

-# Prepare your development environment
+# Preparing your development environment

 ## 1. Create an IAM User with administrator privileges